Dhilan100/Pokemon-Dashboard/README.md

 This project was used to showcase what I can do with data visualisation as an aid to my hobby of playing the battle facilities in the Pokémon games.
 Combining the skills I gained in a
 Data skills bootcamp with my passion and love for things I love.

-# Content
+## Content
 A dive into Pokémon attribute data using Tableau Dashboard for Pokemon from Gen 1 to Gen 6.

-This repository contains the visual data and the data set downloaded from Kaggle for analysing specific questions that might come up when formualting an ideal team.
+This repository contains the visual data in the form of a dashboard and the data set downloaded from Kaggle and Tableau for analysing specific questions that might come up when formualting an ideal team.
 Also included the presentation used

+## Description
+* Looked at ways Excel can help search for entries in the data set using Index Match, IF, SUMIF/SUMIFS, SUMPRODUCT.
+* Connected The spreadsheet data from Tableau with the csv data from Kaggle to form charts that can display dynamically different criteria.
+* Presented my process in a 5 minute presentation slide

 ## Usage

 To replicate the analysis or explore the visualizations further: